mobile-devices/ruby-agents-sdk/docs/to_user/Beginner:: Developer_guide.md

   * field2
   * ...

-#### order : This method is called when a schedule tasks is requested.
+#### order: This method is called when a schedule tasks is requested.

 ``` ruby
 def new_order(order)